scottypeterson420/mont-ror-builds/README.md

   scope { |scope| scope.where(status: :active) }
 end
 ```
-### Configuring the processing time attribute
+### Recording the processing end time
-When `process_timestamp_attribute` is declared, the processing end time will be recorded for each processed record.
-Attribute can be configured globally (for all schema's), or individually per schema.
+Library supports an option to store the processing end time of a record.
+Enable the behavior by configuring a processing status attribute identifier for the schema.
+Configure the attribute identifier
+- globally (`Remont::Config#process_timestamp_attribute`, for all schema's)
+- or individually per schema (in the schema DSL, overrides the global setting)
 ```ruby
 schema model: User, process_timestamp_attribute: :anonymized_at do
 end